hashicorp/terraform-provider-google/website/docs/r/compute_disk.html.markdown

   be used to determine whether the image was taken from the current or a previous instance of a given disk name.

+* `disk_id` -
+  The unique identifier for the resource.
+This identifier is defined by the server.

 * `terraform_labels` -
   The combination of labels configured directly on the resource and default labels configured on the provider.